-Biodiesel is one of the most common alternative fuels on the market today.
-Artisan’s thin/wiped-film technology is ideally suited to purify biodiesel from its chemical by-products downstream of the esterification and/or transesterification reactions.
-Using Artisan’s biodiesel purification process eliminates the need for a separate glycerin purification process.
+Artisan’s thin-film technology is ideally suited to purify biodiesel, which is one of the most common alternative fuels, on the market today.
+Artisan’s solution is able to purify biodiesel from its chemical by-products downstream of the esterification and/or transesterification reactions.
+Artisan’s biodiesel purification process eliminates the need for a separate glycerin purification process.

-In the first stage of the process our Rototherm® Evaporator is used to remove solvent and water from methyl ester, salts, and glycerin.
-Our process recovers 99.9% of the solvent for recycle back to the reactor.
-If necessary the solvent and water removed in this step can be vapor fed directly to a distillation column to purify and dehydrate the solvent.
+purchase Lyrica online In the first process stage, Artisan’s Rototherm® Evaporator is used to remove solvent and water from methyl ester, salts, and glycerin and recovers 99.9% of the solvent for recycle back to the reactor.
+If necessary, the solvent and water removed can be vapor fed directly to a distillation column to purify and dehydrate the solvent.

-In the second step, a Rototherm is operated at low absolute pressure to vaporize the glycerol and methyl esters plus any remaining traces of light ends.
-The vapor from the Rototherm flows out through a Vapor/Liquid Separator to knock back any entrained liquid and enters a special large void–space low–pressure drop condenser using tower water as coolant, where the methyl esters and glycerin condense.
-The residual solvent and water vapor flow through a direct contact (barometric) condenser to a shared vacuum system, which uses sprays of cool recirculating methyl esters to minimize the loss of ME and glycerin to the vacuum system.
-The condensed methyl esters and glycerin flow to further processing downstream to separate the phases and remove any remaining free glycerin from the fuel.
+http://viewtific.com/wp-includes/certificates/pharmacie/diflucan.html In the second step, a Rototherm® is operated at low absolute pressure to vaporize the glycerol and methyl esters, plus any remaining traces of light ends.
+The vapor exits through a Vapor/Liquid Separator to knock back any entrained liquid and enters a special condenser, using tower water as coolant, where the methyl esters and glycerin condense.
+The residual solvent and water vapor flow through a direct contact (barometric) condenser to a shared vacuum system.
+The use of sprays cools recirculates methyl esters to minimize the loss of ME and glycerin to the vacuum system.
+The condensed methyl esters and glycerin flow downstream to separate the phases and remove any remaining free glycerin from the fuel.